andyborrell/pygamezero_bird/docs/source/part3.rst

     barry_the_bird.center = (75, 350)

-And change the 350 to something much smaller.
+* Change the 350 to something much smaller.
 Maybe 50?
 Try it and find a value that seems right to you.

 Isn't it great this number is only in one place in the code?
 If we hadn't done the last section (Being a lazy coder) we would have to change two different numbers!
 It would have been very easy to forget about one of them.